 After saving one or more views, you can access them from the Views drop-down menu.
 Saved views are member-specific and cannot be shared with other members; each member must create their own views.
 If you log out of Mavenlink or leave and return to the Task Tracker, the view that is set as your "default" will be loaded—regardless of which project you're viewing.

 For more information on using views, please see the Task Tracker's Saved Views article.

-If your project has multiple tasks and a large number of resources, filters are useful for showing only the tasks or resource information you need and hiding the rest.
-Using the Filters modal in the project Task Tracker, you can combine various elements (task fields and values) to create a filter that fits your needs.
-For example, you may want to see critical task deadlines, milestones, or other important information, such as tasks that haven't been started.
+If your project has several tasks and a large number of resources, filters are useful for showing only the tasks or resource information you are interested in and hiding the rest.
+Using the Filters modal in the new Task Tracker, you can combine various elements (task fields and values) to create a filter that fits your needs.
+For example, you may want to see critical task deadlines, milestones, or other important information—such as tasks that have not yet been started.
 You can save any combination of chosen filters for future use as a Saved View.

-For more information on how to use the Task Tracker's Filters modal, click here.
+For more information on how to use the Task Tracker's Filters modal, see Task Tracker Filters.

 Cascade Changes to Dependencies

 By default, the Cascade Changes checkbox on the right side of the task toolbar is disabled when you open the Task Tracker.
 Since there is no way to undo cascading changes to dependencies, please be intentional before checking the box.

 - Modifying a task Start Date will automatically cascade changes to dependent tasks so you don’t have to manually adjust the dates of all predecessors and successors.